marcopennekamp/lore/specification/multi-functions.md

 ### Functions and Multi-Functions

 A **function** in Lore has a full name, a list of parameters, an input type, a return type (also called output type), and potentially an expression body.
 The full name includes the module name.
 Function names are normal identifiers, as described [here](identifiers.md).
 The input type is defined as the tuple type of all parameter types in the order of their declaration.
 The type of the result of the expression body, as well as the types of all values returned using `return`, must be subtypes of the function's return type.
-If the body expression is omitted, a function is considered **abstract** and may not be called at run-time.
+If the body expression is omitted, a function is considered **abstract** and may not be invoked at run-time.
 A function that is not abstract is also called *concrete*.

 An **action** is a function whose return type is `Unit`.
 Unless abstract, an action must have a block as its body, rather than any kind of expression.
 Conceptually, an action achieves results via side effects rather than a returned value.